carolyn-wong/Flicks/README.md

 * [x] Added an image placeholder and title text for a recommended movie based on the movie being currently viewed.

+In progress on branch 'recommendations-recycler': addition of call to movie API and adapter to display a horizontally scrollable list of movie titles/posters recommended based on the movie being currently viewed.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: